Dr. Angelos Keromytis joined DARPA in July 2014. His research interests include computer systems, network security, and

 Dr Keromytis is the John H. Weitnauer, Jr. Endowed Chair Professor and Georgia Research Alliance Eminent Scholar with the School of Electrical and Computer Engineering at the Georgia Institute of Technology, in Atlanta, GA.
-Dr. Keromytis holds a Bachelor of Science in computer science from the University of Crete (1996), a Master of Science in computer science from the University of Pennsylvania (1997) and a Doctor of Philosophy in computer science from the University of Pennsylvania (2001).
-He has published extensively on the topics of computer science and information security, including over 40 articles in refereed journals and over 130 conference papers.
-He is co-inventor on 30 patents and was elected an Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE).
+Dr. Keromytis holds a Bachelor of Science in computer science from the University of Crete, a Master of Science in computer science from the University of Pennsylvania and a Doctor of Philosophy in computer science from the University of Pennsylvania.
+He has published extensively on the topics of computer science and information security, with over 250 articles in refereed journals, conferences, and workshops.
+Dr. Keromytis is co-inventor on 46 issued patents and is a fellow of the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE).

 You are now leaving the DARPA.mil website that is under the control and

 management of DARPA.
 The appearance of hyperlinks does not constitute